mit-pdos/grove-artifact/README.md

 At the end, you should only see some standard Coq axioms that you can ignore (called `sig_forall_dec` and `functional_extensionality_dep`).

-Optionally, confirm that the Go code is in sync with its formal model in Coq.
+You can also confirm that the Go code is in sync with its formal model in Coq.
 Install the `Goose` tool with `go get github.com/tchajed/goose/cmd/goose`.
 Then, in the `perennial` directory, run `./etc/update-goose.py --compile  --gokv ../gokv`.
+In the `update-goose.py` script, you can see the list of the GroveKV packages in lines 252-264, mostly contained under `simplepb`.
+You can try changing a line of code in the `gokv` directory, and rerunning the `update-goose.py` command and you should see a line change in `perennial/external` directory, and the existing proof for that component will likely no longer work.

 ## Reading the top-level theorems
 Let's go through the list from section 4.4: